lazincastro/vimrc-OLD/README.md

 # TODO

--List of plugins used on Vim.
+- List of the plugins used on Vim.